MindviewLLC/MindviewLLC-hugo/content/mindview/index.md

 See the menu for various topics.
 If you're in a hurry, the [Quick Links](/quicklinks) page might have what you're looking for.

+Littered about the Internet you will find various partially-completed projects.
+If you don't find something about it in [Quick Links](/quicklinks), chances are it's a dead project.
+While I start many projects with great enthusiasm, I have yet to find a consistent method for pruning ones that fail to take on a life of their own.

-Under the right circumstances I sometimes provide consulting services.
+I sometimes provide consulting services.
 If you think we can find a good fit between us that creates an easy, effortless, enjoyable experience and meets both your needs and mine, I'd be glad to discuss possibilities.

 Here is a partial list of my values and interests: